 What a better reason to celebrate and entertain than a one-year-old birthday?!
 Sarah started searching and scrolling through Pinterest for crafty party decoration ideas.
 She selected a pink candy and sweets theme with some approachable projects.

 “My creative ideas required my husband’s creative hands,” Sarah said.
 “I could envision what I wanted but I just couldn’t get the logistics like Matt could.”

 - Ella’s Year of First – A piece of string and a bunch of clothes pins was all it took to pull together a look at all the first outfits Ella sported.
 It can be hard to pack away the outfit the baby wore home from the hospital and the frilly Easter dress—here’s a way to revisit and treasure them again.

 - Candy Necklace Station – All this took was some little dishes, candy, and string.
 It was a cute corner for the party but also kept the children at the party busy with a fun project they could take away with them.

 - Draped Ceiling – Two rolls of two different colored pink tablecloths draped the ceiling for a magical setting.
 Sarah said this is where Matt’s handy skills came into play.
 He used clear thumbtacks to put the drape in place without leaving holes in the ceiling.

 Sarah offered up two tips to anyone interested in pulling off a Pinterest-driven party:

 - Don’t expect perfection.
 Be inspired by the pin but it your own and make it work for you.

-- Pin as much as you want on Pinterest but only pick a couple of project to actually complete.
+- Pin as much as you want on Pinterest but only pick a couple of projects to actually complete.
 Choose the ones that most excite you and do them well.
 Leave the rest for another year.